-Covata – Military-grade Cybersecurity
+Covata – Military-Grade Cybersecurity (Advanced Solutions)

 - Tell us about Covata and how you got involved in data security?

 - There are many different types of data security products on the market.
 What is unique about Covata?

 - What are Covata's primary products and services?

 - Can you discuss the types of clients you work with?

 - What are the issues that Covata deals which affect smaller businesses and even individuals?